Drowsy Driving Accidents in Scranton

 Drowsy driving can be as dangerous as drunk driving, and is just as preventable.
 However, unlike alcohol-related crashes, there’s no simple test to prove fatigue, which means your claim must be built through evidence, investigation, and expert insight.
 From work schedules and medical records to crash reconstruction and witness accounts, every detail matters when showing that a tired driver caused your injuries.

 That’s where Munley Law makes a real difference.
 With nearly seven decades of experience handling complex car accident claims across Pennsylvania, our team of drowsy driving accident lawyers knows how to uncover the truth, hold negligent drivers accountable, and fight for the compensation you deserve, so you can focus on healing and moving forward.
-For a free consultation with an award-winning, experienced attorney, contact us today.
+For a free consultation with an award-winning, experienced car accident attorney, contact us today.

 What are the Dangers of Drowsy Driving?